 The purpose of the Code is to facilitate ethical interactions between Members and HCOs and HCPs.
 Members commit to adhere to this standard by adopting and abiding by the ethical principles outlined in the Code.

-Included in the Code are expanded FAQs.
-The Code Revision Subcommittee will continue to monitor global trends in HCP codes of ethics globally and be responsive to developments in the industry and particularly in Asia Pacific.
+The Legal, Ethics and Compliance Committee will continue to monitor global trends in HCP codes of ethics globally and be responsive to developments in the industry and particularly in Asia Pacific.